AaronHammond/node-humanhash/README.md

     humanizeDigest(digest, base)

-`digest` is the string to "humanize", and `base` is the base of the encoding used to create the digest (defaults to 16).
+`digest` is the string to "humanize", and `base` is the base (only 2 <= `base` <= 32 are currently supported) of the encoding used to create the digest (defaults to 16).
 Returns a more human readable string representation of the digest.

     dehumanizeDigest(humanizedDigest, base)

-`humanizedDigest` is a previously created humanized digest string, and `base` is the base of the encoding used to create the original digest.
+`humanizedDigest` is a previously created humanized digest string, and `base` is the base (only 2 <= `base` <= 32 are currently supported) of the encoding used to create the original digest.
 Returns the original digest used to create the humanized digest string.

 ## Technical Details